![]() |

 1939 - World's Fair New York City United States

-Information on any Lalique Exhibition can be found in the Rene Lalique Exhibition News and Blog archive, which contains all articles that have ever appeared at RLalique.com relating to exhibitions of Lalique's works.
-In addition, there is a special R Lalique Books and LIbrary Section which contains books and catalogues from nearly 50 Lalique Exhibitions that have been held around the world!
-In these Lalique Exhibition Books you will find not just amazing photos of rare Lalique Glass, Jewelry, and other objects, but also informative articles written on various aspects of the life and life's work of the great Rene Lalique.
+Information on any Lalique Exhibition can be found in the René Lalique Exhibition News and Blog archive, which contains all articles that have ever appeared at RLalique.com relating to exhibitions of Lalique's works.
+In addition, there is a special R. Lalique Books and Library Section which contains books and catalogues from nearly 50 Lalique Exhibitions that have been held around the world!
+In these Lalique Exhibition Books you will find not just amazing photos of rare Lalique Glass, Jewelry, and other objects, but also informative articles written on various aspects of the life and life's work of the great René Lalique.
 The Serpents Pendant pictured here was displayed at the Cleveland and San Francisco Lalique Exhibitions as reported in the News and Blog at RLalique.com, and is also shown in the Lalique Exhibition Book available from the Books and Catalogues Resource link below.

-News and Blog Articles Related To Rene Lalique Exhibitions |
+News and Blog Articles Related To René Lalique Exhibitions |

-Rene Lalique Exhibitions |
+René Lalique Exhibitions |

-Rene Lalique Exhibition Books and Catalogues |
+René Lalique Exhibition Books and Catalogues |

 Lalique Exhibition Books and Catalogues |

-Rene Lalique museum collections are all over the globe.
-A partial listing with over 40 museums is accessible from the Lalique Museums Collections link below.
+René Lalique museum collections are all over the globe.
+A partial listing with over 80 museums owning R. Lalique is accessible from the Lalique Museums Collections link below.
 Small regional museums such as the Gilmore Auto Museum in Michigan, to the largest museums in the world such as the New York Metropolitan have developed Lalique Museum collections.
-Many museums share and lend their items to the active exhibitions around the world discussed previously.
-This allows Rene Lalique collectors to see a great selection of many unique and/or extremely valuable and rare works as they are transferred from around the world on loan among museums for display and exhibition.

 Shown here is the Lalique Brooch Le Baiser, which was exhibited in 3 cities in the United States in 1998/1999, and also in Tokyo in 2000/2001 having been lent to those exhibitions by the Musee des arts Decoratifs in Paris.
-This brooch is discussed in detail in the News and Blog at RLalique.com and is pictured in the relevant Exhibition Books available from the Resource LInk below.
+This brooch is discussed in detail in the News and Blog at RLalique.com and is pictured in the relevant Exhibition Books available from the Resource Link below.

-News and Blog Articles Related To Rene Lalique Museums |
+News and Blog Articles Related To René Lalique Museums |

-Rene Lalique Museums |
+René Lalique Museums |

-Rene Lalique Museum Books and Catalogues |
+René Lalique Museum Books and Catalogues |

 Lalique Museum Books and Catalogues |

-Museum Collections which include Rene Lalique works |
+Museum Collections which include René Lalique works |

 Lalique Museum |

-Fake Lalique works are not nearly the problem for Rene Lalique Collectors as fakes are in many other collecting fields.
+Fake Lalique works are not nearly the problem for René Lalique Collectors as fakes are in many other collecting fields.
 But they still pose a problem and with increasing values, more fake items appear on the market.
 Broadly speaking, fake Lalique can be grouped into four categories.
-First and most typical, is where a fake Lalique signature is put on an item that any collector would know is not the work of Rene Lalique.
+First and most typical, is where a fake Lalique signature is put on an item that any collector would know is not the work of René Lalique.
 Second, are pieces with fraudulent Lalique signatures where the piece is somewhat in the "style of Lalique".
 In this category, even the occasional or novice collectors can be fooled.
-Third is where post-war reproductions in crystal by the modern Cristal Lalique Company of original Rene Lalique designs are sold with forged R. Lalique signatures added.
+Third is where post-war reproductions in crystal by the modern Cristal Lalique Company of original René Lalique designs are sold with forged R. Lalique signatures added.
 This category can fool even some experienced collectors.
-Reproductions of original Lalique designs by Cristal Lalique are being catalogued in the Rene Lalique Fakes Section at RLalique.com so that collectors will be aware of the possibilities when they purchase a piece made by Rene Lalique in glass, that was then later reproduced in crystal by Cristal Lalique.
-The last category and by far the smallest of the four, is where copies of Rene Lalique's works, either very close or nearly identical to the authentic originals, have appeared.
-Fortunately, this literally is only a handful of pieces, which are being documented piece by piece at the Rene Lalique Copies link below.
+Reproductions of original Lalique designs by Cristal Lalique are being catalogued in the René Lalique Fakes Section at RLalique.com so that collectors will be aware of the possibilities when they purchase a piece made by René Lalique in glass, that was then later reproduced in crystal by Cristal Lalique.
+The last category and by far the smallest of the four, is where copies of René Lalique's works, either very close or nearly identical to the authentic originals, have appeared.
+Fortunately, this literally is only a handful of pieces, which are being documented piece by piece at the René Lalique Copies link below.

 The Consolidated Glass Lovebirds vase shown is one such very close copy.

-News and Blog Articles Related To Rene Lalique Fakes |
+News and Blog Articles Related To René Lalique Fakes |

 Fake Lalique |

-Copies known of Rene Lalique Works |
+Copies known of René Lalique Works |

 Lalique Copies |

-Fake Rene Lalique - Lalique Forgeries |
+Fake René Lalique - Lalique Forgeries |

 Fake Lalique Works |

-Books that include information on Rene Lalique Fakes |
+Books that include information on René Lalique Fakes |

-Lalique Book & Reference LIbrary |
+Lalique Book & Reference Library |

-For more information about Rene Lalique and the wonderful R Lalique items he created, the first two Resources below take you to News and Blog articles related to the Biography and History of Rene Lalique.
+For more information about René Lalique and the wonderful R. Lalique items he created, the first two Resources below take you to News and Blog articles related to the Biography and History of René Lalique.
 They include links to videos about Lalique.

 The third Resource will take you to the Lalique Books and Library Section.
-There you will find nearly 1000 different books, catalogues, magazines and other publications about Rene Lalique or related to Rene Lalique and his R Lalique creations and designs, including the rare and great Lalique EXhibition Book shown here from the 2009 Rene Lalique Retrospective held in Tokyo and Atami Japan.
+There you will find nearly 1000 different books, catalogues, magazines and other publications about René Lalique or related to René Lalique and his R. Lalique creations and designs, including the rare and great Lalique Exhibition Book shown here from the 2009 René Lalique Retrospective held in Tokyo and Atami Japan.

 We also suggest you explore the vast amount of information available at RLalique.com which is the fourth Resource.
-Take your time going through RLalique.com section by section, Blog post by Blog post, page by page.
+Take your time going through the website section by section, Blog post by Blog post, page by page.
 You'll find news you want to keep up with, tons of valuable information, and reference material that you can refer to over and over again as you research everything RLalique!

-News and Blog Articles Related To Rene Lalique Biography |
+News and Blog Articles Related To René Lalique Biography |

-Rene Lalique Biography |
+René Lalique Biography |

-News and Blog Articles Related To Rene Lalique History |
+News and Blog Articles Related To René Lalique History |

-Rene Lalique History |
+René Lalique History |

 Books, Catalogs and other Reference Material and Ephemera |

-Rene Lalique Catalogs and Books |
+René Lalique Catalogs and Books |

-Rene Lalique Reference - The Source of Rene Lalique Information Worldwide |
+René Lalique Reference - The Source of René Lalique Information Worldwide |

-Rene Lalique Reference |
+René Lalique Reference |

-| Email LIst Sign-Up | Contact | Advertiser Info | Privacy | Terms of Use | About Us | Rene Lalique Biography |
+Contact | Privacy - Terms of Use | About Us | René Lalique Home |